 Do Cats Have Earwax?

 As with humans, it’s completely normal for a small amount of earwax to form in your cat’s ears.
-However, excessive wax buildup can occur if your kitty has allergies, systemic inflammation, ear mites, or a bacterial or yeast infection.
+However, excessive wax buildup can occur if your kitty has allergies, a bacterial infection, systemic inflammation, ear mites, or a yeast infection.

 A cat’s brown earwax often resembles dirt or dried blood inside the ears.
 This can cause discomfort and irritation for your furry friend.
 If you notice other signs of infection, such as scratching and rubbing of the ears, frequent head shaking, or redness and swelling, it’s time to see the vet.